-Business analysts are one of the prominent roles in any organization who are currently working for businesses, IT people, non-profit companies, and governing bodies.
+Business analysts are one the prominent roles in any organization who are currently working for businesses, IT people, non-profit companies, and governing bodies.
 Many companies hire these professionals to support them by creating new goals, generating solutions, and reaching the desired objectives.
 Sounds interesting, right?
 Let’s get to know more by answering the question “What does a Business Analyst do?”.

 What Does a Business Analyst Do?

 Business analysts are the bridge that fills in the gap among every department throughout the organization.
 They create a layered structure for understanding the business.
 They also help in addressing many operational issues.
-They identify missing pieces of a system and will build more efficient features to that system.
-They also improve the organization through studying, documenting, reporting, budgeting, pricing by using the new technologies.
+They identify missing pieces of a system and will build more efficient features for that system.
+They also improve the organization through studying, documenting, reporting, budgeting, and pricing by using the new technologies.

 A business analyst in the IT department acts as a liaison between the customer and software developers.
 He/she then makes a set of protocols and understands the current processes of the clients.
 They give suggestions for improving those business processes and will also indulge themselves in the project.

 BAs are included in the initial phase of the project to gather the information that helps in implementing the plan.
 Analyzing the data collected is also one of their jobs, which is done by studying the data in many patterns and trends.
-Along with this, they take the observations, analyze results, and document them through written format or visually using graphical representations.
+Along with this, they take the observations, analyze results, and document them in written format or visually using graphical representations.

 A business analyst’s task does not end here; They are indulged in every department of the organization and in collaborating with each of them.
 Now that we know what a business analyst does, we shall focus on a business analyst’s role.